federicotdn/verb/README.md

 Remember to specify `Content-Type` in your HTTP headers, as Verb won't do this for you.
 This will let the server know how to interpret the contents of the request.

+> [!TIP]
-**Note**: If uploading binary files (e.g. a PNG image), it's a good idea to set `verb-read-file`'s second argument (`coding-system`) to `'binary`.
+> If uploading binary files (e.g. a PNG image), it's a good idea to set `verb-read-file`'s second argument (`coding-system`) to `'binary`.
 This will instruct Emacs to insert the file contents into the request buffer as raw bytes.

 ### Multipart Data